I sometimes get questions about this site. A few are below. If you have questions that I missed, please get in touch.

 Hi, I'm Matt.
 I'm a writer, editor and software developer in London.

-I've written non-fiction and fiction for several publications, including The New York Times (eg these about secret rooms and an amazing art project), Washingtonian, McSweeney's (this is my favourite), Mississippi Review, Monkeybicycle, Denver Quarterly, The Morning News, and I've been fortunate to have some of the sillier things I've written in a few humour anthologies.
+I've written non-fiction and fiction for several publications, including The New York Times (eg here’s one about secret rooms and an amazing art project, plus this brief, music-based piece that featured an interview with Brendan Canty of Fugazi), Washingtonian, McSweeney's (this is my favourite), Mississippi Review, Monkeybicycle, Denver Quarterly, The Morning News, and I've been fortunate to have some of the sillier things I've written in a few humour anthologies with far funnier people, like Steve Martin, Sarah Silverman, Andy Borowitz and Ian Frazier.

 As far as software, I develop in Drupal and React, using PHP and JavaScript, primarily.
-I've built some fun projects for Raspberry Pi-based systems, like a custom doorbell and clocks, plus the music cards project that my son and I worked on and which led to this site's existence.
+I manage servers and traffic to and from them, have built some fun projects for Raspberry Pi-based systems, like a custom doorbell and clocks, plus the music cards project that my son and I worked on and which led to this site's existence.

 What's the first concert you saw?

-The Charlatans UK in 1992, Mississippi Nights in St Louis, Missouri.
-Loved it.
+The Charlatans UK at Mississippi Nights in St Louis, Missouri.